-The GPR-1900 Oxygen Analyzer is equipped with an external oxygen sensor.
+The GPR-2900 Oxygen Analyzer is equipped with an external oxygen sensor.
 They have been tested and calibrated by the manufacturer prior to shipment and are fully operational from the shipping containers.
 The sensor has not been installed at the factory and it will be necessary to install the sensor in the field.
-Caution: Review procedure before proceeding, mainly 2 and 9.